-As well as offering a rigorous and broad American curriculum, Singapore American School (SAS) boasts state-of the-art facilities, one of the largest campuses in the region, and a new Chinese immersion programme.
+As well as offering a rigorous and broad American curriculum, Singapore American School (SAS) boasts state-of the-art facilities, one of the largest campuses in the region, and a Chinese immersion programme.

 SAS is a popular non-profit school in northern Singapore with a predominantly American student population.
 Demand for places is high here, and students are promised "an exemplary American educational experience with an international perspective".

 The advantage of a large school is that each ‘division’ has its own dedicated facilities.
-The disadvantage can be that students are in danger of getting ‘lost’ in the system, something that SAS is wholeheartedly working to avoid through its use of counsellors, homerooms, houses and advisory groups.
-And, although SAS has been on the block for more than 50 years, it has its sights set firmly on the future of education with several progressive project-based programmes, open-plan classrooms and new Chinese immersion classes.
+The disadvantage can be that students are in danger of getting ‘lost’ in the system, something that SAS is wholeheartedly working to avoid through its use of counsellors, homerooms, houses, and advisory groups.
+And, although SAS has been on the block for more than 50 years, it has its sights set firmly on the future of education with several progressive project-based programmes, open-plan classrooms, and new Chinese immersion classes.

-SAS' youngest learners join the early learning centre, which uses a Reggio Emilia-inspired approach to learning.
+SAS's youngest learners join the early learning centre, which uses a Reggio Emilia-inspired approach to learning.
 The curriculum includes daily Chinese language classes, literacy, maths, science, social studies, music, and daily motor skills development classes in a dedicated 'move and groove’ room.

-In the elementary, middle and high school years, teaching follows a US standards-based curriculum; this includes the Common Core State Standards for all grades, Next Generation Science Standards (NGSS) and MAP testing.
-As you’d expect from a US-based curriculum, there’s a strong focus on the arts, language, maths, science, PE and social studies; it’s a well-rounded curriculum that makes an education at SAS consistent with American stateside schools.
+In the elementary, middle, and high school years, teaching follows a US standards-based curriculum; this includes the Common Core State Standards for all grades, Next Generation Science Standards (NGSS), and MAP testing.
+As you’d expect from a US-based curriculum, there’s a strong focus on the arts, language, maths, science, PE, and social studies; it’s a well-rounded curriculum that makes an education at SAS consistent with American stateside schools.

-In middle school, students choose from a list of elective courses including band, strings, choir, art, drama, dance, music, IT, video, tech, strategic learning and cooking.
+In middle school, students choose from a list of elective courses including band, strings, choir, art, drama, dance, music, IT, video, tech, strategic learning, and cooking.
 Chinese, Spanish, and French are offered as language options in the middle school; students must choose one.
 They also take part in the annual Classroom Without Walls programme, which offers real-world experiences ranging from an overnight trip to Pulau Ubin island in Grade 6 to a four-day trip to Indonesia in Grade 8.
 A standout feature in the middle school experience is TRi-Time; similar to Google 20% Time or Genius Hour, this part of the school day is dedicated to independently working on a project of the student’s choice.

 At high school, SAS currently offers 25 AP courses, the AP Capstone Diploma programme, and advanced topic courses for students who wish to pursue college-level study.
 Students complete an SAS Catalyst Project, when they “sample a career, carry out an extended service-learning project, deeply explore and research an academic topic of interest, or create a novel or artistic work.”
 Similar to the IB’s Creativity, Action, Service and Extended Essay – and the Extended Project Qualification (EPQ) that’s often run alongside A Levels – this project gives students a valuable opportunity to develop non-academic skills.
 With universities increasingly looking for students who have creative skills rather than just strong academic results, this is hugely important.